6. Protecting Cape Cod’s Seashores

 Cape Cod National Seashore

 In 1961, President John F. Kennedy signed a bill authorizing the establishment of the Cape Cod National Seashore.
-A long-time summer resident of the Cape, JFK had co-sponsored the legislation while in the Senate.
+A long-time resident of the Cape, JFK had co-sponsored the legislation while in the U.S. Senate.
 The goal, he wrote, was “to preserve the natural and historic values of a portion of Cape Cod for the inspiration and enjoyment of people all over the United States.”
 This was the first time the federal government had created a national park out of land that was primarily in private hands.
 Months of hearings and meetings were required to produce a bill that balanced private and public interests.
 Today the Seashore encompasses more than 43,000 acres and draws more than 4,000,000 visitors a year to enjoy its dramatic shoreline, and Cape Cod village centers.